lamhq/tech-notes/devops/aws/4-storage/1-block-storage/2-ebs/1-overview.md

 ## Overview

 Amazon EBS is a service that provides block-level storage volumes you can attach to your EC2 instances.
-They're just virtual hard disks in the cloud.

-EBS are storage volumes you can attach to your EC2 instances.
-It's just a virtual hard disk in the cloud.
+EBS is highly available.
+Automatically replicated within a single AZ to protect against hardware failures.

+EBS is scalable.
+Dynamically **increase capacity** and **change the volume type** with no downtime or performance impact.

+## Use Cases

+Designed for production workloads, mission-critical workloads.

+Useful when you need to retrieve data quickly and have data persist long-term.

+Volumes are commonly used in the following scenarios:

+- Operating systems: Boot/root volumes to store an operating system.
+- Databases: A storage layer for databases running on Amazon EC2 that rely on transactional reads and writes.
+- Enterprise applications: provides reliable block storage to run business-critical applications.
+- Throughput-intensive applications: Applications that perform long, continuous reads and writes.

+## Volumes

+Volumes are simply virtual hard disks.
+You need a minimum of 1 volume per EC2 instance.

+Volumes always are in the same AZ as EC2.

 You use them the same way you would you any system disk:
 - create a file